FuzzicalLogic/traceStack/README.md

   * `'opera9'`, `'opera10a'`, `'opera10b'`, `'opera11'`
   * `'other'` *(Uses arguments.callee & arguments.caller)*

+#### Stack Strings

+To get a Stack String from the array, simply call `toString(message)` on the result.
+This will produce a standardized stack trace string similar to what you would find in Chrome.
+If you include the optional `message` parameter, it will be included in the stack string.

+For example, `getStack().toString()` would produce output similar to the following:

+    at functionName: (myscript.js:1:30)
+	at {anonymous}: (myscript.js:24:27)

+In contrast, `getStack().toString('Stack was retrieved') would produce output similar to:

+    Stack was retrieved at
+	    at functionName: (myscript.js:15:74)
+		at functionName: (myotherscript.js:156:12)
+		at eval code

 ### Usage (`traceStack.StackTracer`)

 There may be cases where you would like stack information whenever a specific method or property is called.
 In these cases, `traceStack` also provides a `StackTracer` object that may be used to gather the information when the property or method is accessed.
 Additionally, each `StackTracer` can optionally accept the options for `traceStack()`.
 This allows for different `StackTracers` to differently given circumstance or requirement.